iPhone 8 vs Samsung Galaxy S8

-The iPhone 8 is available in three colours: Gold, Silver and Space Grey.
+The iPhone 8 is available in four colours: Gold, Silver, Space Grey and a (PRODUCT)RED version.
 (The gold option is quite pink, so be warned!)

 The Galaxy S8 is available in five colours: Midnight Black, Orchid Grey, Arctic Silver, Coral Blue and Maple Gold.
 But you may not be able to find them all in the UK.
 Only black, grey and silver were launched here initially, and gold still isn't available if you buy through Samsung.

 As high-end phones both of these devices have an impressive feature set.
 It's a struggle to cover everything, but here are the highlights.